GLF

 wrest1

 It was easy for me to identify everyone since I just had to pick up the UB brochure of the Wrestling team and pick out those who were there.
-I asked my friend from the floor below what happened, and he told me that he heard that they were going to the dance to get a fag.
+I later asked my friend from the floor below what he knew about the beating, and he told me that he heard that they were going to the dance to get a fag.
 He said that he never thought that the fag would be me… little consolation!

 wrest2